Skin flora: Removal

 An important use of hand washing is to prevent the transmission of antibiotic resistant skin flora that cause hospital-acquired infections such as methicillin-resistant Staphylococcus aureus.
 While such flora have become antibiotic resistant due to antibiotics there is no evidence that recommended antiseptics or disinfectants selects for antibiotic-resistant organisms when used in hand washing.
 However, many strains of organisms are resistant to some of the substances used in antibacterial soaps such as triclosan.

-One survey of bar soaps in dentist clinics found they all had their own flora and on average from two to five different genera of microorganisms with those used most more likely to have more species varieties.
-Another survey of bar soaps in public toilets found even more flora.
-Another study found that very dry soaps are not infected while all are that rest in pools of water.
-However, research upon soap that was specially infected found that soap flora do not transmit to the hands.
+One study of bar soaps in dentist clinics found they all had their own flora and on average from two to five different genera of microorganisms with those used most more likely to have more species varieties.
+Another study of bar soaps in public toilets found even more flora.
+Another study found that very dry soaps are not colonized while all are that rest in pools of water.
+However, one experiment using soaps inoculated with Pseudomonas aeruginosa and Escherichia coli that washing with inoculated bar soap did not transmit these bacteria to participants hands.